FIFA Chemistry in FIFA 18 Ultimate Team is important. Very important.

 That's because the amount of Team Chemistry you'll generate from the factors above can total up to well over the 100 required to max it out - it only takes a full set of orange links between players, for instance, to hit 100 Team Chemistry, so adding in some green links means you could stick a goalkeeper up front and still hit the 100 mark with relative ease.

-For more help with FIFA 18, our FIFA 18 tips and guide can help, alongside our FIFA 18 Journey: Hunter Returns walkthrough, plus lists of FIFA 18 wonderkids and the best young players, FIFA 18 player ratings, the best strikers, best wingers, best midfielders, best defenders and best goalkeepers.
-We also have details on five star skillers and skill moves listed, how to score free kicks, penalties and set pieces, and the FIFA 18 best players by position.
+For more help?
+Our FIFA 18 tips and guide is worth a visit, and if you're playing the game's form of a campaign, see our Journey: Hunter Returns walkthrough.
+There are also lists of FIFA 18 wonderkids and the best young players, FIFA 18 player ratings, the best strikers, best wingers, best midfielders, best defenders and best goalkeepers.
+Elsewhere, we have details on five star skillers and skill moves listed, how to score free kicks, penalties and set pieces, and the FIFA 18 best players by position.
 Fan of Ultimate Team? we look at FIFA 18 Chemistry explained, the latest OTW Ones to Watch cards, along with best Chemistry Styles for each position, and finally how to earn FIFA Coins quickly and for free.

 Likewise, you obviously can get away with several red links on your teamsheet, so long as you have enough greens and oranges present to make it up.
 Players in the community, in fact, have made their own challenge out of trying to attain NLW, or 'No Links Wasted' teams for instance, where each player has exactly 9 Player Chemistry - no more, no less - that's tipped over to 10 by adding a manager or loyalty bonus.